Working with server

 events.on(handlers);

-Adding a multiuser backend like this makes it much easier for people to work together and instantly see any updates right in the UI.
+With the multiuser backend in place, it’s much easier for teams to collaborate and see updates in real-time right in the UI.

 Example